umarahgul/umarahgul/README.md

-- 🔭 I’m currently working on javascript testing using jest as a tool and babel as a backend compatibility tool
+- 🔭 I’m currently working on javascript testing using jest as a tool and babel as a backward compatibility tool

 - 🌱 I’m currently learning ES6 , javascript testing and best practices